tsy24/tp/docs/DeveloperGuide.md

 1. Deleting a elderly while all elderlies are being shown

-   1. Prerequisites: List all elderlies using the `list` command.
+   1. Prerequisites: List all elderlies using the `viewElderly` command.
 Multiple elderlies in the list.

    2. Test case: `deleteElderly 1`<br>
       Expected: First elderly is deleted from the list.
 Details of the deleted elderly shown in the status message.
 Timestamp in the status bar is updated.